Item Number: #548

 The Bread and Butter Plate is extremely well-crafted, with clear clarity and a smooth finish.
 The center has a petal (or ray) design, encircled with a ring of clear glass.
 From there the cube design starts, and ends with soft serrated edges.
 The pieces that I own have a nice ground bottom, making for a stable and level plate when placed on the table.

 The Bread and Butter Plate is an easy find, even in today’s times.
-They were produced for approximately fifty years, circa 1932-1982.
 They are not that expensive to buy either, which is a good thing – especially for an item that is very much appreciated and needed by every dinner guest.

-If you are interested in learning more about current availability and pricing for this piece, please click the following affiliate link for available Bread and Butter Plates on eBay.
+If you are interested in learning more about current availability and pricing for this piece, please click the following sponsored link for available Bread and Butter Plates on eBay.